 Students will attend research seminars, present and participate in a student journal club, present their work, and participate in discussions on research career development and how to apply to graduate school.
 Students are given ample opportunities to interact directly with many of our faculty and graduate students.

-Applicants should be undergraduate students from underrepresented groups in good academic standing, who will have completed their senior year of study by summer 2021, and are majors in biomedically related field, such as chemistry, biology, neuroscience, microbiology, etc.
+Applicants should be undergraduate students from underrepresented groups in good academic standing, who will have completed their senior year of study by the end of spring semester 2024, and are majors in biomedically related field, such as chemistry, biology, neuroscience, microbiology, etc.

 Applicants must have a strong interest in pursuing a career in basic biomedical research, and are expected to pursue rigorous, research-focused doctoral degree programs (e.g., PhD or MD/PhD) in biomedical fields.
 Individuals who graduated within the last two years are also eligible.